Unity-Technologies/unity-cloud-asset-manager-for-blender/Documentation/technical-overview.md

 ## Listing organizations and projects

 As mentioned above, access to Asset Manager is provided by `uc_asset_manager` module which uses Unity Cloud Python SDK.
-The module should be initialized before usage, and uninitialized when it's not in use.
-The `ExportToCloudOperator` dialog initializes `uc_asset_manager` module and performs login every time when dialog is opened, and uninitializes when dialog is closed.
+The module should be initialized before usage, and uninitialized when it's not in use (See [Initialization of Unity Cloud Python SDK](#initialization-of-unity-cloud-python-sdk) for more information about initialization).

-Also, `ExportToCloudOperator` prepares the list of the available organizations and projects.
+`ExportToCloudOperator` prepares the list of the available organizations and projects.

 ## Asset creation

 When user clicks "OK", `ExportToCloudOperator.execute()` function is called.
-It gathers information from user input, calls `uc_addon_execute` function from `uc_blender_utils` module, and uninitializes `uc_asset_manager` module.
+It gathers information from user input, and calls `uc_addon_execute` function from `uc_blender_utils` module.

 ### Asset data generation